New Constraints on Lorentz Invariance Violation at High Redshifts from Multiband of GRBs: Results and Discussion

 \section{Results and Discussion}

-The Markov chain Monte Carlo (MCMC) method is employed in this paper to constrain the pertinent parameters ($logE_{QG},\tau,\alpha$).
-Its parameters range as: [7, 23], [0.005, 2], and [0.01, 1.5], with uniform prior probability distributions set within these ranges.
-Now, by replacing the cosmological model with the reconstructed $K(z)$, the log likekihood expressed as follows:
+In this paper, the Markov chain Monte Carlo (MCMC) method is employed to constrain the free parameters ($\log_{10}E_{\mathrm{QG},n},\tau,\alpha$).
+Its parameters range from [5, 30] GeV, [-10, 10] s, and [-10,10], with uniform prior probability distributions set within these ranges.
+The constraints are derived by replacing the cosmological model with the reconstructed $K(z)$, and minimizing the chi-squared function, which is defined as

-Where $\triangle t_{obs}$ can be directly obtained from the time delay datasets, $\triangle t_{th}$ is derived from the theoretical expression for time delay derived from the reconstructed $K(z)$, and $(E_{QG},\tau, \alpha)$ represent the unknown parameters that we need to fit. $\sigma_{tot}$ represents the total error, and it is equal to: